viva64/pvs-studio-check-list/README.md

 	- https://netbeans.org

 - IntelliJ IDEA Community Edition
-	- IntelliJ IDEA CE is the open source version of IntelliJ IDEA, an IDE for Java, Groovy and other programming languages.
+	- IDEA CE is the open-source version of IDEA, an IDE for Java, Groovy and other programming languages.
 	- https://www.jetbrains.com/idea/
 	- https://github.com/JetBrains/intellij-community